jakob-ristner/dwm/README.md

 # DWM
-My fork of dwm, inspired by chaddwm (https://github.com/siduck/chadwm)
+My fork of dwm, inspired by chaddwm but built from scratch (https://github.com/siduck/chadwm)

 ## Requirments
 * xsetroot